 - Don't overuse bold and italics.

 - Break content up into skimmable sections.
-Bullets and headers give the eyes something to rest on.
+Bullets and headings give the eyes something to rest on.

-- Don't use Headings 1-4, but do use Heading 6 and Heading 5 to organize your content.
+- Use Heading 5 and Heading 6 to organize your content.

 - Don't paste content directly from sources containing external formatting, including Word.